AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 You can also delete a folder.
 Select the folder to delete, click the Actions menu, and click **Delete Folder**.

+>[!NOTE]
+>
-**NOTE:** Folders can be deleted when all of its associated content is also associated with other folders.
+>Folders can be deleted when all of its associated content is also associated with other folders.
 If there is content that is linked with only the folder being deleted, first move the content to another folder, and then delete the folder.

-# Frequently Asked Questions {#frequentlyaskedquestions}
+## Frequently Asked Questions {#frequentlyaskedquestions}

 **1. How to create different folders for content library?**